-- Enter a Preset Name (You can keep the Pegasus NYX-101) - Tick the "Set Telescope Time & Location".
+- Enter a Preset Name (You can keep the Pegasus NYX-88) - Tick the "Set Telescope Time & Location".
 This is important as the mount needs time and location to calculate limits and unlock its brake. - Press Save Preset. - Exit Settings.

 <

-Telescope Options Scope: Pegasus NYX-101 Set the telescope options below then tap Save Preset.
+Telescope Op Scope: Pegas Set the telescope options below the sus NYX-101

-Save Preset
+Save P reset

 Preset Name Pegasus NYX-101

-Set Telescope Time & Location
+Set Telescope Time & I Location

 Readout Rate 3 per second 💙

 Timeout Seconds 3.0